scverse/governance/developer/hotfix-policy.md

 other core team members are allows to make required fixes and make a patch release.** Please adhere to the following rules:

 - Reach out to the maintainer(s) first.
 Depending on the severity of the issue give them one business day to react.
-- Four-eye principle: find another developer to review your pull request with the fixes.
+- Four-eye principle: find another (core) developer to review your pull request with the fixes.
 - Only fix what is absolutely necessary.
 Do not add new features or refactor the codebase.

 ## Documenting release process